 5. Three (3) letters of recommendation.
 (Optional)

-Applications will be available from your Guidance Counselor by January 31, 2020 and completed applications must be returned by the first week of March.
+Applications will be available from your Guidance Counselor by January 31, 2020 and completed applications must be returned by THURSDAY MARCH 11th 2021.

 NRECA Scholarship Opportunites

 The National Rural Electric Cooperative Association (NRECA) offers students the opportunity to apply for several different scholarships to help them with educational advancement.
 Some of these scholarship are specifically for students who have previously been involved with Cooperative Youth Tour, however, there are also options that are not limited to Youth Tour participants.
 CFEC loves to promote these awesome opportunities for students in our service area.
 You can find information and links to three different scholarship opportunities below.